Painting a graph with competing random walks: Acknowledgments

-I thank Yuval Peres for introducing me to this problem as well as for helpful discussions on different methods of proof over the course of a summer internship in the Theory Group at Microsoft Research.
-The idea of considering the symmetrized problem described in the beginning of Section \ref{sec::var} was crucial and motivated the use of symmetrization whenever possible elsewhere in the proof.
-In addition, I thank Robin Pemantle for communicating the conjecture that led to Theorem \ref{thm::tori}, which was formulated jointly with Peres \cite{PP09}.
+I am grateful to Yuval Peres for introducing me to this problem as well as for helpful discussions on different methods of proof over the course of a summer internship in the Theory Group at Microsoft Research.
+The idea of considering the symmetrized problem described in the beginning of Section~\ref{secvar} was crucial and motivated the use of symmetrization whenever possible elsewhere in the proof.
+In addition, I thank Robin Pemantle for communicating the conjecture that led to Theorem~\ref{thmtori}, which was formulated jointly with Peres~\cite{PP09}.
 Having such an accurate target was rather helpful for crafting the proof, in particular for achieving a precise lower bound.
-Finally, I thank Amir Dembo for pointing out that the original proof of Theorem \ref{thm::tori} gave both the constant in front of the leading term and held in much greater generality, which yielded Theorem \ref{thm::main}, in addition to many useful comments on an earlier draft of this article.
+I thank Amir Dembo for pointing out that the original proof of Theorem~\ref{thmtori} gave both the constant in front of the leading term and held in much greater generality, which yielded Theorem \ref{thmmain}.
+Finally, I~thank both Amir Dembo and Perla Sousi for many useful comments on an earlier draft of this article.